orgSailingVLM/vlmbook/_build/html/_sources/chapters/description/technology.md

   - 1653.52
   - 706.62
 ```
-According to time results, using Numba is much more efficient when applied to the 'non-objective' code.
+According to time results, using Numba is much more efficient when applied to the functional code.
 In order to explain such behaviour the SIMD term should be investigated.

 ### SIMD and vectorization